Click on the links below for answers to commonly asked questions

 Will my Copyleaks Assignments in D2L migrate over to Canvas?

-What devices and browsers are compatible with submitting Copyleaks Assignments in D2L?
+What devices and browsers are compatible with submitting Copyleaks Assignments?

 -